Embedding asymptotically expansive system: The case of zero-dimensional systems

 \textit{6.
 Principal strongly faithful symbolic extension as the inverse of Krieger embedding.} The inverse of $\psi$ is (uniformly) continuous on $\psi(X)$.
 Indeed if $\psi(x)$ and $\psi(y)$ coincide on their $[-4n_k,4n_k]$ coordinates then they belong to the same $l$-block for any $l\leq k$ and in particular $x$ and $y$ belong to the same element of $\mathcal{V}_k$.

 Lemma \ref{sssup} applies to $\psi$, thus any $T$-invariant measure on $\overline{\psi(X)}$ is supported on $\psi(X)$.
 Finally as $\psi:(X,T)\rightarrow (\psi(X),\sigma)$ is a Borel isomorphism, the induced map on the set of invariant measures is bijective and preserve the measure theoretical entropy.
-Moreover $\psi$ preserves periodic points.
-This proves $\pi$ is strongly faithful and principal.
+This proves $\pi$ is faithful and principal.